 In May 2022, as amended in October 2022, we entered into a term loan facility (the "Oxford Loan Agreement") with Oxford Finance LLC (the "Lender") for up to \$100.0 million.
-At closing, we entered into a term loan for \$10.0 million, and in the first quarter of 2023 we declined our option to draw an additional \$40.0 million from the first and second tranche.
-The Oxford Loan Agreement provides for an additional \$50.0 million over two tranches, \$25.0 million of which is at our option upon the satisfaction of certain conditions related to the development of bexotegargin and one of our preclinical product candidates, and \$25.0 million at the Lender's discretion. \$100.0 million.
 In connection with the Oxford Loan Agreement, we granted a security interest in substantially all of our current and future assets.
 There are no warrants or financial covenants associated with the Oxford Loan Agreement.
-At closing, we entered into a term loan for \$10.0 million and we decided not to draw upon the additional \$65.0 million that became available to us over the course of 2023 as certain conditions related to the development of bexotegras and one of our preclinical product candidates were satisfied.
+At closing, we entered into a term loan for \$10.0 million and we decided not to draw upon the additional \$65.0 million that became available to us over the course of 2023 as certain conditions related to the development of bexotegargin and one of our preclinical product candidates were satisfied.
 As of December 31, 2023, the time period to draw upon the additional \$65.0 million had lapsed.

-Borrowings On March 11, 2024, we entered into an Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement") with the Lender to borrow a series of term loans up to an aggregate principal amount of \$150.0 million (the "Term Loans"), of which \$50.0 million is subject to the Lender's sole discretion.
+On March 11, 2024, we entered into an Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement") with the Lender to borrow a series of term loans up to an aggregate principal amount of \$150.0 million (the "Term Loans"), of which \$50.0 million is subject to the Lender's sole discretion.

 Pursuant to the Amended Loan Agreement, we drew an initial Term Loan of \$30.0 million, inclusive of \$10.0 million in principal amount previously outstanding under the Oxford Loan Agreement.
-We may borrow up to an additional \$70.0 million of Term Loans at our option upon the satisfaction of certain conditions related to the development of bexotegras.
-In connection with the Amended Loan Agreement, bear the Company granted the Lender a security interest in substantially all of the Company's assets now owned or hereafter acquired, excluding intellectual property to the extent the aggregate amount of Term Loans advanced and outstanding does not exceed \$50.0 million (but including the right to payments and proceeds of intellectual property) and certain customary exceptions.
+We may borrow up to an additional \$70.0 million of Term Loans at our option upon the satisfaction of certain conditions related to the development of bexotegrast.
+In connection with the Amended Loan Agreement, the Company granted the Lender a security interest in substantially all of the Company's assets now owned or hereafter acquired, excluding intellectual property to the extent the aggregate amount of Term Loans advanced and outstanding does not exceed \$50.0 million (but including the right to payments and proceeds of intellectual property) and certain customary exceptions.